Articles

 September 13, 2024 | By NICOLE W.C.
 YEATMAN

 Pacific Legal Foundation's 2023 Supreme Court victory in Tyler v.
 Hennepin County changed lives—and is now being recognized for advancing freedom and human progress in America.
-For years, local governments across the country manipulated tax forfeiture laws to steal from vulnerable Americans—most of them ill, elderly, jobless, immigrant, ...
+For years, local governments across the country manipulated tax forfeiture laws to steal from vulnerable Americans—most of them ill, elderly, jobless, immigrant, or str ...